RNA velocity: DeepVelo

-DeepVelo is a neural network–based ordinary differential equation that can model complex transcriptome dynamics by describing continuous-time gene expression changes within individual cells.
+DeepVelo is a neural network–based ordinary differential equation that can model transcriptome dynamics by describing continuous-time gene expression changes within individual cells.
 DeepVelo has been applied to public datasets from different sequencing platforms to (i) formulate transcriptome dynamics on different time scales, (ii) measure the instability of cell states, and (iii) identify developmental driver genes via perturbation analysis.

 UnitVelo

 UnitVelo is a statistical framework of RNA velocity that models the dynamics of spliced and unspliced RNAs via flexible transcription activities.
 UnitVelo supports the inference of a unified latent time across the transcriptome.